Phyllis Seckler: Germer’s death: 1962

-Germer died in late October 1962 and the will he made to dispose of Crowley's literary remains provided that all of the Crowley materials should go to the Heads of the Ordo Templi Orientis, carrying hereditary rights.
+Germer died in late October 1962 and the will he made to dispose of Crowley's literary remains provided that all of the Crowley materials should go to the Heads of Ordo Templi Orientis, carrying hereditary rights.
 Sascha Germer and Frederick Mellinger of the Swiss O.T.O. were appointed to act as executors of the will.
 All Germer's personal property was to be left to Sascha.
 After Germer's death, Germer's widow became very suspicious and could not place the materials in any place suited to their importance.
 Seckler was almost the first one to be informed by Germer's widow of his death.

 A correspondence was begun between Germer's widow and Frederick Mellinger, but Mellinger would not come to California to help with the disposal of Germer's library.
 Soon after this, Mellinger died and Sascha was left with the task of discovering what to do about Germer library, correspondence and other materials.

 Knowing that Sascha Germer could not fulfill the task of securing Germer's library, Seckler asked for help from 'higher planes' and was reportedly instructed clearly to help Sascha secure Crowley's literary remains.
 One of Seckler's other instructions, which she later passed on to Sascha, was that she was not to let anyone in Southern California hear of Germer's death.
 Intuitively, Seckler was alarmed that the materials should be guarded only by Germer's widow and felt that something was terribly wrong in South California.